All Episodes

 F the police, not once, numerous times.

-I mean, I can't believe the comments she made and they hired her.
+You know, racial comments the way this woman, Mrs. Young, I mean, I can't believe the comments she made and they hired her.

-So it's it's just a game they're playing.
+So it's just a game they're playing.

 And I do think people need to go into the inner cities and talk about how the Democrats have just ruined all these cities.

-You know, there needs to be more people going to those cities.
+You know, there needs to be more people going to those cities, just explaining the policies.

-I used yeah, I used to live in Chicago.
+Yeah, I used to live in Chicago.

 Yeah, well, listen, I understand.

-Look, the whole good news about everything is we can really save the country.
+Look, the whole good news about everything is if we can really save the country, you know, America has the resources.

 I'm sick of hearing all of it because that's not the America that I know.

-And and to see millions of Americans now off of food stamps, millions of Americans now in the workforce, millions of Americans now prospering, opportunities that that we haven't had in over a decade emerging.
+And to see millions of Americans now off of food stamps, millions of Americans now in the workforce, millions of Americans now prospering, opportunities that we haven't had in over a decade emerging.

 I mean, it's a pretty exciting time.